IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/BTC_Olympics_2024/BTC_Olympics_2024.md

 ## Prize Structure:

 - **Total Initial Prize Pool:** $8,000 USD (additional funds to be raised through crowdfunding and sponsorships)
-- **Individual Rewards:** $1,000 minimum per winning project.
-The more donations we receive, the number of rewards and the larger the individual rewards could be!
+- **Individual Rewards:** Each prize will be capped at $1,000 per team.
+If there are more teams than prizes available, rewards will be based on the judges’ scores.
+Any additional prize money could be allocated at the judges’ discretion and/or evenly divided among the teams.

 **Criteria for Eligibility:**